akinizer/KoroveriSpringBoot/README.md

 Notes:
    - Be sure CORS Protocol is disabled on your browser, you can use Chrome Extension "Access-Control-Allow-Origin:ON" if it is necessary)
-   - Disable any extension with grammar or text checks, that can be incompatible with text formats
+   - Disable any browser extension with grammar or text checks, that can be incompatible with text formats

 Features:
   - Access to JSON files through browser as a list of records